 An employee app can be viewed as a channel displaying the intranet or as an addition to the intranet.
 What you need to decide is how content will be shared or not shared between the two platforms.
 Having a direct connection between the two is often not an option due to security measures.

 When it comes to your launch, the question is whether to roll things out with a bang or to start with a soft launch.
 Experience has shown that a soft launch generally makes more sense.

 A soft launch enables you to build your app from the ground up with the input of your employees.
 You avoid the danger of launching a much anticipated project that your users don’t like, and instead include them in the process of its creation.

 In addition, use cases need to be developed, specified, and adapted.
 Your app is an evolving platform that can be modified with flexible plugins in order to handle all situations in the company.
 A soft launch supports this approach and enhances value growth.

-Mobile internal communication is the future of the workplace, and an app will enable employers to connect to their workforce in new and exciting ways.
+Mobile internal communication is the future of the workplace, and employee engagement apps will enable employers to connect to their workforce in new and exciting ways.

 Read more about employee communication apps: